Kill Mushroom Fungus in Garden Beds & Yards

 How does Mushroom fungi spread?

-The primary reproduction method for most fungi, including mushrooms, is via spores.
+The primary reproduction method for most fungi, including mushrooms, is spores.
 Spores are tiny, single cells that can travel through the air and water to find new places to grow.
+They germinate and grow into new fungi when they land in a suitable environment.

 Water: Many species of mushrooms also reproduce via microscopic threads called hyphae.
 Hyphae can break off from the main body of the fungus and float away in water droplets.
-When these hyphae land in a suitable environment, they start growing into new fungi.
+When these hyphae land in a suitable environment, they grow into new fungi.

 How can you prevent Mushroom Fungus from spreading?